 At Gate 1, up the stairs from Linderman Library and at the base of Coppee Hall, students slip past a fence to stand inside the grounds of the Clayton University Center.
 Each student stops at the gate entrance to grab a hard hat, high-visibility vest, safety glasses, and work gloves.

-Construction team show rendering of what is coming to the UCThe students are members of the campus chapter of the American Society of Civil Engineers.
+The students are members of the campus chapter of the American Society of Civil Engineers.
 Their areas of interest vary with specializations in structural, water resource, transportation, construction management, and geotechnical.

 Constantine Patmanidis ’23, president of the chapter, has organized a tour of Clayton UC with the Lehigh Facilities Department, the construction manager, and the civil engineering firm working on the extensive renovations.

-Launched by a generous donation from Kevin L. Clayton ’84 ’13P and Lisa A. Clayton ’13Pthe planned renovation will preserve the historic grandeur of the building while creating a dynamic state-of-the-art crossroads for student life.
+Launched by a generous donation from Kevin L. Clayton ’84 ’13P and Lisa A. Clayton ’13P, the planned renovation will preserve the historic grandeur of the building while creating a dynamic state-of-the-art crossroads for student life.

 For Patmanidis, who soon will enter Lehigh master’s program in structural engineering, the Clayton UC has been a main source for quick meals while on campus.
 With it now closed, he’s been doing a lot more of his own cooking.